mike591/CheffyPix/README.md

 ```

 ## Logo Design
 Our project name was created by Michael Mach.
 Our logo was designed and drawn by Nicholas Vizzutti.
-Variations based on the the original design were created by Kathy Luo.
+Variations based on the original design were created by Kathy Luo.

 ##Team Members